Ambassador Yongawo Celebrates 63 Years of Sierra Leone-Russia Diplomatic Ties

 Festus J Lahai

-Festus J. Lahai is a seasoned journalist, public relations specialist, peace and conflict expert, and currently serves as Information Attaché at the Embassy of Sierra Leone in Moscow, Russian Federation.
-Hailing from Kenema in Eastern Sierra Leone, he began his media career in 2004 at Radio Nongowa Spin FM and went on to serve in various roles across local and international media outlets.
+Festus J. Lahai is a seasoned journalist, public relations specialist, and expert in peace and conflict.
 A former sports reporter, presenter, and producer at Radio Mercury, he also served as National Assistant Secretary General of the Sports Writers Association of Sierra Leone (SWASAL).
-Lahai holds a diploma and a BA in Peace and Conflict Studies from Fourah Bay College and is currently pursuing a Master’s in International Relations at RUDN University.
-He is the Editor-in-Chief of The BALL newspaper.
+Lahai holds a diploma and a BA in Peace and Conflict Studies from Fourah Bay College and a Master’s in International Relations at RUDN University.

 Sierra Leone and Russia have a multifaceted relationship that spans decades, characterized by diplomatic, economic, and cultural exchanges.
 While the geographical distance between the two countries is vast, bilateral relations have been marked by cooperative ventures and mutual interests.
 2025 marks the 63rd anniversary of establishing diplomatic relations between Russia and Sierra Leone.